armcn/quickcheck/cran-comments.md

-This is a re-submission.
+This is a the second version submitted to CRAN.

-I have reduced the time testing takes because it was taking >10 min.

 ## Test Environments